-BOMA is one of the oldest and largest commercial real estate organizations.
-It focuses on the people behind the buildings who keep them profitable and in working order.
+One of the oldest and largest commercial real estate organizations, it focuses on the people behind the buildings who keep them profitable and in working order.
 A BOMA membership lets you connect with building owners, managers, leasing professionals, and developers.
-BOMA also supports like-minded legislation, standards, and codes that protect the interests of its members.
+BOMA also supports legislation, standards, and codes that protect the interests of its members.

 International Council of Shopping Centers (ICSC)